Paris3030/ELK-Project/README.md

 - How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 You will specify which machine  to install by updating the host files with web/elk servers IP addresses and selecting which group to run on in ansible.
 - Which URL do you navigate to in order to check that the ELK server is running?  http://(elk-server public IP):5601/app/kibana

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
-The specific commands to download the playbook and update the files